CodeCreatePlay360/PandaEditor/README.md

 * Control + D to duplicate selected objects.
 * X to remove / delete selected objects.
 * Control + Z to undo.

-If you are using the default scene use _a and shift + a keys_ to orbit sun light clockwise and counter-clockwise around z-axis and _d and shift + d keys_ to orbit around x-axis.

 ### 🔹Running Demo Projects
 To showcase the diverse functionalities of Panda3D and PandaEditor, there are demo projects included in 'demos' folder.
 These projects are extensively commented, serving as valuable references for your own endeavors.
 Starting any project is straightforward, simply start the 'main.py' Python script with optional '-d' flag followed by the name of the desired demo project.